ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    - With reference to an administrator, an access token issued by the AS.

    - With reference to a registered device, an access token intended to be owned by that device.
-An access token pertains to a Client if the AS has issued the access token for that Client following its request.
+An access token pertains to a client if the AS has issued the access token for that client following its request.
 An access token pertains to an RS if the AS has issued the access token to be consumed by that RS.

 * Token hash pertaining to a requester: a token hash corresponding to an access token pertaining to that requester, i.e., an administrator or a registered device.